okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-embedded-siw/main/index.md

 ### Handle errors

-The Widget render function either results in a success or an error.
-The error function is called when the Widget has been initialized with invalid config options, or has entered a state it can't recover from.
+The Sign-In Widget render function either results in a success or an error.
+The error function is called when the Sign-In Widget has been initialized with invalid config options, or has entered a state it can't recover from.

-The Widget is designed to internally handle any user and API errors.
+The Sign-In Widget is designed to internally handle any user and API errors.
 This means that the custom error handler should primarily be used for debugging any configuration errors.

-The Widget can't handle some errors.
+The Sign-In Widget can't handle some errors.
 Use this custom code to handle them:

 - ConfigError
 - UnsupportedBrowserError